SelmanKahya/deynek-android/README.md

 deynek
 ======

-An app that will help you to find your true parking buddy.
+Deynek is an android application that help its users to find a parking spot in real-time.

 See wiki for more information: https://github.com/Selmanh/deynek-android/wiki/Design-Doc